-While aiding the BVI charter and dive economy, the retooled wrecks also become “recycled” and these hulks will eventually entice local inhabitants to remake them into artificial reefs and “homesites” for the BVI’s native undersea floral-and-fauna.
+While aiding the BVI charter and dive economy, the retooled wrecks also become “recycled” and these hulks will eventually entice local inhabitants to remake them into artificial reefs and “homesites” for the BVI’s native undersea floral and fauna.
 See more

-The William Thornton floating restaurant and bar has returned to her original home in the Bight of Norman Island.
+The William Thornton floating restaurant and bar has returned to its original home in the Bight of Norman Island.
 The crew packed up and moved back “home” on the morning of Territory Day, the 1st of July, and she is once again moored in her “normal” position in the southwest corner of the Bight.